 More Refreshing Summer Cocktails

 Another classic summer cocktail is my Mojito.
 If you haven’t tried it yet, you need to.
-And if you like fruity cocktails, make sure to check out my Mango Margarita, White Sangria with Mango and Berries (yes, I love mango) and my Limoncello Prosecco with Blueberries and Thyme.
+And if you like fruity cocktails, make sure to check out my Mango Margarita, Strawberry Margarita, White Sangria with Mango and Berries and my Limoncello Prosecco with Blueberries and Thyme.
+For an alcohol-free drink whip up my Agua Fresca.
 You’ll enjoy them all.

 The BEST Margarita Recipe